-Inventorying and monitoring the condition of coralligenous reefs and rhodoliths seabeds in the Mediterranean constitutes a unique challenge given the ecological and economic importance of these habitats and the threats that hang over their continued existence.
+76.77.
+Inventorying and monitoring the condition of coralligenous reefs and rhodoliths seabeds in the Mediterranean constitute a unique challenge given the ecological and economic importance of these habitats and the threats that hang over their continued existence.
 Long ignored due to their difficult accessibility and the limited means of investigation, today these habitats are widely included in monitoring programs to assess environmental quality.

-A standardised approach must be encouraged for monitoring the condition of coralligenous reefs and rhodoliths seabeds, and in particular:
+77.78.
+A standardized approach must be encouraged for monitoring the condition of coralligenous reefs and rhodoliths\seabeds, and in particular:

-- Knowledge on coralligenous reefs and rhodoliths seabeds distribution should be continuously enhanced at the Mediterranean scale and reference areas/sites should be individuated - Long chronological dataset must be envisaged, and a network of Mediterranean experts settled up - Monitoring networks, locally managed and coordinated on a regional scale, should be started, and the standardised protocols here proposed should be applied to the entire Mediterranean both on coralligenous reefs and rhodoliths seabeds.
+• Knowledge on coralligenous reefs and rhodoliths\seabeds distribution should be continuously enhanced at the Mediterranean scale and reference areas/sites should be individuated

+• Long chronological dataset must be envisaged, and a network of Mediterranean experts settled up

+• Monitoring networks, locally managed and coordinated on a regional scale, should be started, and the standardized protocols here proposed should be applied to the entire Mediterranean both on coralligenous reefs and rhodoliths\seabeds.